Space-Scout/Space-Scout/README.md

 - 🌱 I’m currently learning everything :D
 - 👯 I’m looking to collaborate on space exploration and environmental tech
 - 🤔 I’m looking for help with probably everything
-- 💬 Ask me about SpaceX
+- 💬 Ask me about SpaceX or LoL
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I have too many hours on League of Legends